wesselb/wesselb.github.io/_posts/2021-08-05-uniform-integrability.md

 \end{equation}
 which uniformly converges to zero as $K \to 0$.
 Henceforth, for any random variable $X$, denote by $X^K =\max(\min(X, K), -K)$ the *trunction of $X$ at level $K$*.
-Since $g_K$ is continuous, trunctions preserves limits.
+Since $g_K$ is continuous, trunctions in this way preserves limits.

 Finally, to check that a family of random variables is uniformly integrable, the following two facts are very useful: